filefoxper/use-agent-reducer/docs/introduction.md

 // model
 class CountAgent implements OriginAgent<number> {
-    // with a initial state
+    // set a initial state
     state = 0;

     // use arrow function to produce a new state